Murder of Michelle Busha: Disappearance

-Busha and her younger sister were raised and homeschooled by their mother and stepfather, who were Jehovah's Witnesses.
+Busha and her younger sister were raised and homeschooled by their mother and stepfather.
 Consequently, the sisters were "highly isolated."
 Michelle ran away from home when she was 17 due to severe family conflict and abuse from her mother and stepfather.
-She then ended up in the state of Colorado in July 1979, surrounded by individuals who took advantage of her naivety (they drugged and sexually assaulted her).
-Upon finding out her location, Michelle's father Don Busha, Sr. promptly flew to Colorado to bring her back to be with him and family in Bay City, Texas.
+She then ended up in the state of Colorado in July 1979, surrounded by individuals who took advantage of her naivety, drugging and sexually assaulting her.
+Upon finding out her location, Michelle's father Don Busha Sr. promptly flew to Colorado to bring her back to be with him and family in Bay City, Texas.
 Michelle spent the next several months in Bay City with her father, stepmother, three of her brothers, and her youngest sister.
 Her life was improving, as she enjoyed time with family, made friends, and gained employment at a local nursing home.
 She remained in Bay City until shortly after her 18th birthday.

-After Michelle's 18th birthday, on November 2, 1979 she and a group of friends from Bay City decided to travel across the country.
+After Michelle's 18th birthday, on November 2, 1979, she and a group of friends from Bay City decided to travel across the country.
 She was last seen in December 1979 while she was travelling with friends to Louisiana.
 She made calls to her family from Mississippi and Indiana between January and May 1980.
 Michelle would call home to her family in Bay City every one to two weeks and let them know where she was, and what was going on in her life.
-However after the calls stopped, her loved ones feared for her safety.
+However, after the calls stopped, her loved ones feared for her safety.
 On May 9, 1980, she was reported missing.

 Michelle's family in Bay City kept the same phone number and address, hoping she would return home or at least contact them again.